 This year we were welcomed into the Festival by Hala and Lalo, a duo of SteamPunk Stilt Walkers.
 This delightfully quirky festival offers a world of inventors, creators, live artists, authors, chefs, musicians, side show performers, and fermentation artists.
 We look forward to it every year!

-Old Falls Street and 24 Below Gallery put on a fabulous display of whimsy and sparkles for this free family-friendly event.
+Old Falls Street and 24 Below Gallery put on a fabulous display of whimsy and sparkles for this family-friendly event.
 The festivities included arts & crafts, costume making, dance performances, story telling, and a night-time glowing parade.
-Mother nature cooperated with us so that we could entertain the kiddos with some high flying silks and lyra performance, although she did give us quite a bit of wind, making our performance challenging but extra flowy.
+We were glad to see that the rain held off, but it was very windy!

 Gracing the skies of Silo City always feels majestic; there’s nothing like a 100 foot grain silo to make you feel like being 20 feet in the air is NBD.
 The backdrop created by the silos, the industrial landscape, and the river are like no other.
 This time we had the added pleasure of Sportman’s stellar selection of Americana music, which inspired our sets.
 Big thanks to all the bands, the Sportsman’s Americana Foundation, and everyone who came out to celebrate on what turned out to be a pretty perfect day.